 Select courses offered through Concordia Seminary's Center for Hispanic Studies have been approved for master's-level credit.
 Upon application and admission to the M.A.
-Program, such courses can be taken and be applied toward the M.A. degree.
+Program, such courses can be taken and applied toward the M.A. degree.
 This option allows for the completion of the M.A. through courses that are all taught in Spanish.
+For further details, see the CHS Program section and the Resources for Theological Formation and Research section.